French Railway Signals

 So what we have learned from this is that in France you have colour light signals that can show sémaphore and carré.
 Loosely speaking, you could call these aspects 'block stop' (permissive) and absolute stop.
 On shunting and service tracks, an absolute stop may be indicated by a carré violet ('violet square').

-To complete our knowledge about French terminology, I will introduce the 'Warning' and 'Disk' signals.
+To complete our knowledge about French terminology, I will introduce the 'avertissement' and 'disque' ('warning' and 'disk') signals.

 |As mechanical distant signal, France uses a yellow diamond with a white border to indicate 'expect stop'.
 In French that is called avertissement - warning.
 To indicate 'expect clear', the board is flipped edge-on (very similar to a German Vorsignal).|